devbret/pihole-data-measurement-tools/README.md

 ![Heatmap of DNS queries, organized in ten minute intervals for each day of the week.](https://hosting.photobucket.com/bbcfb0d4-be20-44a0-94dc-65bff8947cf2/975f6680-240c-4507-8c73-eb3a1f2b80ba.jpg)

-A collection of various software tools for measuring DNS queries downloaded from a Pi-hole as a CSV file.
+A collection of various software tools for analyzing DNS queries downloaded from Pi-hole as a CSV file.

 ## Downloading Your Pi-hole Data